-Public cloud over the private cloud in 2021 will be discussed in this blog.
+Why to prefer Public cloud over the private cloud will be discussed in this blog.

 IT and business professionals have become more familiar with cloud computing.
 As organizations realize cloud computing is the future, they want to integrate it into their operations more than ever.

-Public cloud over the private cloud has been a topic of discussion for those stepping into the cloud computing realm for years now.
+Public cloud services over the private cloud have been a topic of discussion for those stepping into the cloud computing realm for years now.

 Whether you’re on one side of the cloud argument or the other, it’s vital to grasp the differences between private and public clouds, as well as cloud computing principles.